moroshko/basis-experiment/README.md

 # Basis Experiment

 Your task is to implement the "Request a letter" UI.
-Designs can be found [here](https://github.com/moroshko/basis-experiment/tree/master/designs).
+Designs and logo can be found [here](https://github.com/moroshko/basis-experiment/tree/master/designs).

 Things to keep in mind: